 7. Present a professional image in your packaging.
 Good design and presentation shows that you are organized and able to professionally represent your works of art.
 Include the copyright dates and contact info such your email and website.

 8. Document your art work well, while it is still in your possession.
-Though your original artwork is sold, you retain the copyright.
-You may want the image later for a variety of uses – books, prints etc. Make sure that your images are of high enough quality for a variety of later uses.
+Though your original artwork is sold, you retain the books, prints etc. Make sure that your images are of high enough quality for a variety of later uses.

 9. Consider NOT framing your artwork.
 It can be an added expense that in the end doesn’t match the purchaser’s taste.
 If you do frame, consider using neutral gallery-style framing.